wso2/docs-is/en/docs/guides/login/session-management-logout.md

-    To do this, add an iframe to the service provider application which sends a `          prompt=none         ` call to the OAuth2 authorization endpoint after each iteration of n minutes and refreshes the user session at the server end.
+    To do this, add an iframe to the service provider application which sends a `          prompt=none         ` call to the OAuth2 authorization endpoint after each iteration of n minutes and refreshes the user session at the server-end.
 A sample iframe is shown below.

     ``` xml
     <iframe id="refresh_iframe" src="#" style="width:0;height:0;border:0; border:none;"></iframe><script>setInterval(function(){document.getElementById('refresh_iframe').src